arikast/mascii-quickstart/docker/README.md

 These steps allow end-to-end conversion from Mascii to target formats

+1. ensure that you have Docker installed and running

-1. from this directory:
+2. from this directory:
 ```
     ./install.sh
 ```

-2. restart your shell
+3. restart your shell

 You should now have these commands at your disposal in your shell: